• Home /

 The DASH Act includes a refundable first-time home buyer tax credit of up to $15,000.

 Eligible first-time buyers receive a federal tax bill credit equal to twenty percent of their home’s purchase price, up to a maximum tax credit of $15,000.
-The U.S. Treasury will issue home buyers a tax refund check if their DASH Act tax credit exceeds their tax liability.
+According to the bill’s language, the U.S. Treasury would give eligible buyers a tax refund if their DASH Act tax credit exceeds their tax liability.

 Decent, Affordable, Safe Housing for All eligibility is based on four criteria: